-As of September 30, 2017, we had borrowings of \$297.8 million outstanding under the term loan facility, bearing interest at a rate of 5.33% per annum, which was based on a three-month Eurodollar rate of 1.33% per annum plus the applicable margin of 4.00% per annum for Eurodollar rate loans.
+As of September 30, 2017, we had borrowings of \$297.8 million outstanding under the term loan facility, bearing interest at a rate of 5.33% per annum, which was based on a threemonth Eurodollar rate of 1.33% per annum plus the applicable margin of 4.00% per annum for Eurodollar rate loans.
 Changes in interest rates could cause interest charges on our term loan facility to fluctuate.
 Based on the amount of borrowings outstanding as of September 30, 2017, an increase of 10%, or approximately 13 basis points, in the three-month Eurodollar rate as of September 30, 2017 would cause pre-tax decreases to our earnings and cash flows of approximately \$0.4 million per year, assuming that such rate were to remain in effect for a year.
-A decrease of 10%, or approximately \$0.4 million, assuming that such rate were to remain in effect for a year.
+A decrease of 10%, or approximately 13 basis points, in the three-month Eurodollar rate as of September 30, 2017 would cause pre-tax increases to our earnings and cash flows of approximately \$0.4 million, assuming that such rate were to remain in effect for a year.